Cyber Monday 2019: 100+ best deals and sales to shop

 - Alala: Save on activewear with 25% off sitewide using code BLACKOUT.

-- Alexis Bittar: The online jewelry retailer is giving shoppers 25% off sitewide with the code GIVETHANKS until December 3.
+- Alexis Bittar: The online jewelry retailer is giving shoppers 25% off sitewide with the code GIVETHANKS, through December 3.

-- Alo Yoga: Take up to 70% off select sale items and 30% off full price items, with special deals dropping every day through Cyber Monday.
+- Alo Yoga: Up to 70% off select sale items and 30% off full price items.

-- American Apparel: This deal isn't half bad.
-Everything is 50% off at American Apparel with promo code 50ALL.
+- American Apparel: Everything is 50% off at American Apparel with promo code 50ALL.

+- American Eagle: Take 50% off all sweaters and sweatshirts in addition to major savings on different men's and women's styles.

 - Ann Taylor: Take 50% off sitewide with code CYBER.

+- Aveda: Use code CYBER for 20% off and a four-piece travel set with your order of $80 or more.

-- Avenue: Take 50% off all the plus-size fashions, including tons of stylish holiday party-ready outfits, plus another $10 off with code THANKS10.
+- Avenue: 50% off all plus-size fashions, including tons of stylish holiday party-ready outfits, plus another $10 off with code THANKS10.

 - Baggu: Get 15% off sitewide from standout reusable bag brand Baggu.
 You can also get 25% off orders of more than $50 and 30% off orders of $100 or more through December 3.
 Plus, there's free shipping for orders over $30.